andrewgrewell/vagrant-box/README.md

-# Release Environment
+# Vagrant Box

-A portable environment for deploying from your local machine
+A portable environment that can be added to any project

 ## Host Requirements
 ___